RadhiFadlillah/go-regex-benchmark/README.md

 - For native Go code, Grafana is pretty fast at handling long regex pattern.
 It's even faster than regex that compiled by Regexp2Go.
 - For code without cgo, regex that compiled by re2go has the best performance.
 It has similar performance as Code Search.
 - For code without cgo but with full regex compatibility, RE2 WASM has the best performance (since Code Search currently can't be used as daily regex engine).

+## License

+Like the original benchmark, this benchmark is also released under MIT license.

 [original-benchmark]: https://github.com/karust/regex-benchmark
 [x-in-y]: https://github.com/adambard/learnxinyminutes-docs